-Andrew Boldeman, Managing Director, is also a director of Noble Oak Life Limited (an associate).
+Andrew Boldeman, Managing Director until 4 September 2020, is also a director of Noble Oak Life Limited (an associate).

 Peter Aroney, CEO of DHF is also a director of HAMBS.
 HAMBS provides the main software that supports DHF operations.

 Martin Edwards, CEO of MPM, is also a director of Darjack Pty Limited and JRB Technologies Pty Ltd (subsidiaries of MPM).